 The coronavirus pandemic sabotaged the sporting calendar of various events all across the globe last year.
 Matches were cancelled and the IPL was postponed for an indefinite period of time.
-In a bid to restart cricket, ICC came up with latest guidelines and notified all the national cricket bodies to stage matches without fans.
+In a bid to restart cricket, ICC came up with the latest guidelines and notified all the national cricket bodies to stage matches without fans.

-Since then, all the games were played behind the closed doors including the lucrative Indian Premier League in the United Arab Emirates.
-However, after the months passed, the cricket boards allowed at least 50% fans to turn up in the stadiums.
+Since then, all the games were played behind closed doors including the lucrative Indian Premier League in the United Arab Emirates.
+However, after the months passed, the cricket boards allowed at least 50% of fans to turn up in the stadiums.
 Case in point, the next important assignment for India is against England at home.

 Both teams will lock horns with each other in a full-fledged series comprising 4 Tests, 5 T20Is and 3 ODIs.
-There were doubts whether the upcoming series will expect fans.
+There were doubts about whether the upcoming series will expect fans.
 The first two Tests will go all guns blazing at MA Chidambaram Stadium in Chennai.
 The third and fourth Test is scheduled to be played at the Sardar Patel Stadium also known as Motera Stadium in Ahmedabad.